nagarajnagendrannagarethinam/RAM_RIDERS/README.md

-Employee Records - Application using Gemini Code Assist This project is a great example of building a small data management application.
+**Employee Records - Application using Gemini Code Assist** This project is a great example of building a small data management application.
 It's actually composed of two distinct parts that work together.

-Let's break down what each part does.
-Part 1: The Dynamic Excel Dashboard (Client-Server Application) This part of your project uses a local server to read data directly from an Excel file and display it in a web browser.
+**Part 1: The Dynamic Excel Dashboard (Client-Server Application)** intented This part of your project uses a local server to read data directly from an Excel file and display it in a web browser.
 It consists of server.js, dashboard.html, and qea_dashboard.html.
 •	server.js (The Backend):
 o	This is a small web server built with Node.js and the Express framework.